 By “tapering”, I mean systemically reducing the amount of oxycodone you take over a period of time.
 If you’ve ever come off oxycodone “cold-turkey”, you know how much of a system shock it can be to your body and mind.
 Oxycodone withdrawal is a horrific experience, and you’re going to prevent this system shock by gradually reducing the amount of medication you take in a controlled way that your body can handle.
 Got it?
 Good!

-- Slow tapers are easier on your body than fast tapers (the slower you go, the less withdrawal symptoms you experience).
+- Slow tapers are easier on your body than fast tapers (the slower you go, the fewer withdrawal symptoms you experience).

 - Everyone is biochemically unique (what works for one person won’t necessarily work for everyone).